rfo909/CFT/doc/Doc.md

 v3.5.0

-CFT supports primitive classes, which are really just dictionaries with lambdas for member functions, combined with the name attribute of all Dict objects, created by Dict(name) or Dict.setName(name), which we can check for in the "as" type checks with &amp;name.
+CFT supports primitive classes, which are really just dictionaries with closures for member functions, combined with the name attribute of all Dict objects, created by Dict(name) or Dict.setName(name), which we can check for in the "as" type checks with &amp;name.